shuleyu/seismic-tomography-models/README.md

 29. LLNL-G3Dv3\_vp.nc\
 Paper        : doi:10.1029/2012JB009525\
 Download link: http://ds.iris.edu/spud/earthmodel/10131310 (Complete model package contains LLNL\_G3Dv3\_README.pdf file detailing the contents.
 Velocity values are expressed as absolute velocity and percentage variations relative to the layer average)\
 Changes      : Use the depth (column 3) in "LLNL\_G3Dv3.LayerAverages.txt", latitude ranging from -90 to 90, longitude ranging from -180 to 180, values (column 2) in "LLNL\_G3Dv3.Interpolated.Layer??\_\*km.txt" to creat the vp grid.
 This ignore a lot details.
-Use with care. see https://github.com/shuleyu/seismic-tomography-models/blob/master/Processing/Create_LLNL-G3Dv3_vp.cpp
+Use with care. in this nc file, "v" represents "vp". see https://github.com/shuleyu/seismic-tomography-models/blob/master/Processing/Create_LLNL-G3Dv3_vp.cpp

 30. LLNL-G3Dv3\_dvp.nc\
 Paper        : doi:10.1029/2012JB009525\
 Download link: http://ds.iris.edu/spud/earthmodel/10131310 (Complete model package contains LLNL\_G3Dv3\_README.pdf file detailing the contents.
 Velocity values are expressed as absolute velocity and percentage variations relative to the layer average)\
 Changes      : Use the depth (column 3) in "LLNL\_G3Dv3.LayerAverages.txt", latitude ranging from -90 to 90, longitude ranging from -180 to 180, values (column 3) in "LLNL\_G3Dv3.Interpolated.Layer??\_\*km.txt" to creat the dvp grid.
 This ignore a lot details.
-Use with care. see https://github.com/shuleyu/seismic-tomography-models/blob/master/Processing/Create_LLNL-G3Dv3_dvp.cpp
+Use with care. in this nc file, "v" represents "dvp". see https://github.com/shuleyu/seismic-tomography-models/blob/master/Processing/Create_LLNL-G3Dv3_dvp.cpp

 31. TX2000\_dvs.nc\
 Paper        : doi:10.1098/rsta.2002.1077